-Date: A .ge: - i Sex: N xperience: Current/Post/Position: Working hours: Over the last 2 weeks , how often have you been bothered by any of the following problems?
-Not at all Several days More than half the days Nearly every day 1.
+Date: Age: Marital sta larital status: Current/Post/Position: Working ho ours: Over the last 2 weeks , how often have you bee bothered by any of the following problems? n Not at all Several days More than half the days Nearly every day 1.
 Little interest or pleasure in doing things 0 1 2 3 2.
 Feeling down, depressed, or hopeless 0 1 2 3 3.
-Trouble falling or staying asleep, or sleeping to o much 0 1 2 3 4.
+Trouble falling or staying asleep, or sleeping to oo much 0 1 2 3 4.
 Feeling tired or having little energy 0 1 2 3 5.
 Poor appetite or overeating 0 1 2 3 6.
-Feeling bad about yourself-or that you are a that have let yourself or your family down failure or 0 1 2 3 7.
-Trouble concentrating on things, such as reading newspaper or watching television ng the 0 1 2 3 8.
-Moving or speaking so slowly that other people could have noticed?
-Or the opposite-being so fidgety or restless that you have been moving around a lot more than usual 1 2 3 9.
-Thoughts that you would be better off dead or hurting yourself in some way of 0 1 2 3 (For office anding, Total Secret

-(For office coding: Total Score = + )
+Feeling bad about yourself-or that you are a have let yourself or your family down failure or 0 1 2 3 7.
+Trouble concentrating on things, such as read newspaper or watching television ing the 0 1 2 3 8.
+Moving or speaking so slowly that other peop have noticed?
+Or the opposite-being so fidgety restless that you have been moving around a lot than usual or or 0 1 2 3 9.
+Thoughts that you would be better off dead of hurting yourself in some way r of 0 1 2 3 (For office coding: Total Score = + +)